ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 $$x^a \cdot x^b = x^{a+b}$$

-Can you see why this property is called the Product of Powers
+Can you see why this property is called the Product of Powers Property?

+### Warnings
+The bases of the powers have to be the same for this property to work.
+If you try to simplify $2^1\cdot3^2$,

 ### Quotient of Powers